 As noted above, OCD is a chronic, but manageable disorder.
 It is similar to all other mental health conditions in that professional treatment can help to make the person’s life so much better.

 One of the standard OCD treatments is called Exposure and Response Prevention therapy.
 This is a treatment in which you are exposed to certain triggers (whether imagined or real).
 While doing that, you are taught how to not act on your compulsions.
 It is crucial to remember that this is a process and it won’t happen overnight.
 However, the more you work with your therapist on blocking out your compulsions and not acting on them, the more functional you can become in your own life.

 In certain cases, the patient may need medication to help manage their obsessive-compulsive disorder, too.
 There are medications that can help to reduce OCD symptoms.
-If you want to know more about these medications or other treatments for this disorder, don’t hesitate to call our Harmony Recovery Group team today.
+If you want to know more about these medications or other treatments for this disorder, don’t hesitate to call our Harmony Health Group team today.

 Making a Difference for Those Who Have OCD

 Do you know someone who has obsessive-compulsive thoughts?
 Even if they don’t have a diagnosis of OCD yet, there are ways that you can make a difference in their life.
 Some of the best things that you can do include: